ellen3128/ellen3128/README.md

 ### About Me 👩‍🚀

 - 🔖 **Fun fact:** Former corporate strategy consultant and a registered lobbyist for an international corporation.
-Love design, traveling, thrillers, animals and programming!
+Love design and programming!

 - ⚡ **Soft Skills:** Intuitive design and innovative problem-solving

 - 💻 **Hard Skills:** HTML, CSS, JavaScript, React, Vue and more!

-- ✨ **Interests:** Design, crafts and food
+- ✨ **Interests:** Design, crafts, traveling and food

 ### Contact Me 📥